Prosecco & Petals

 This trendy idea can seem like a relaxed option.
-However, in reality, this can make guests feel more worried by having to make this choice themselves.
+However, in reality, this can make guests feel more worried about having to make this choice themselves.
 Well-known guests will fill up tables quickly, save chairs and those who know fewer people will instantly feel unpopular and isolated.
 Where possible, avoid choosing this option and instead follow the below guidance.

 People that dislike each other or those that do not get along should be seated at different tables.
 It may be just one meal, but it should nevertheless be an enjoyable one for all.
 For everyone else, try to portion out that a few people know each other on each table or, where possible, allow a table to consist entirely of one friendship group.
 Avoid the singles table; guests will quickly figure this out and feel rather embarrassed.
 This is a day of celebration for all, and there is no need to force people outside their comfort zones.